Bernard Poulin: Legacy

 In 1990 the Hadassah WIZO of Canada created the Bernard Aimé Poulin Scholarships for students pursuing studies in the visual arts.

 In 2011, Poulin was named "chevalier" (knight) of the Order of La Pléiade|Ordre de la Pléiade by the Assemblée parlementaire de la francophonie, in recognition of his contribution to the visual arts and the French language and culture.

-In June 2019, Poulin is awarded an Honorary Doctorate by Laurentian University of Sudbury.
+In June 2019, Poulin was awarded an Honorary Doctorate by Laurentian University of Sudbury.

 On 14 July 2019, The Masterworks Museum of Bermuda unveils 4 major Poulin artworks for their collection.
 The Museum also celebrates the 46 years Poulin has been painting Bermuda and its people.
 The honorary Patron of this event was Dame Jennifer Smith, past Premier of Bermuda.

 On 25 September 2019 the biography of the artist: Bernard Aimé Poulin - a portrait, un portrait is launched at the Galerie Jean-Claude Bergeron in Ottawa.
 The heavily illustrated biography was written by the author Benoît Cazabon.

 On 21 November 2019, Poulin was awarded the Order of Ottawa by the Mayor Jim Watson.